When the world was dark, I wanted to create something beautiful...

 I strive to use locally sourced clays and glazes, appreciating that not only is it eco-friendly, but it also makes my work, and therefore myself, connected to the Pacific Northwest.
 For me, that is part of the magic of the medium.
 Currently, I design in porcelain utilizing both wheel throwing and slab construction.
 My work is refined while celebrating and honoring the irregularities of the handmade process.
 And my favorite and final touch is adding that hand painted rim with the same 22k gold luster that first illuminated my dark garage.

 I was fortunate enough to find quick success upon releasing a series of art tools such as ceramic palettes.
 To create for other artists is something that makes me feel deeply privileged and I'm honored to have these items be my best sellers.
 With this, my partner decided to leave his job and become a potter too, making Pottery by Eleni a family run business.
 Together this has become a dream job and career for both of us and we are full of hope as we continue to grow the business and release new collections.

-My upcoming collection explores oyster and mussel shapes inspired by the romantic and visceral connection I feel with an area called Penn Cove.
+My last collection explored oyster and mussel shapes inspired by the romantic and visceral connection I feel with an area called Penn Cove.
 This gorgeous representation of the Pacific Northwest is located just off Seattle on an island called Whidbey which happens to be where I married my partner, Daniel.
 Filled with its lush forests pulsing with life and vibrant sea creatures galore, Penn Cove is nothing short of breathtaking.
-For me, this new collection symbolizes finally feeling at home again in Washington, connecting not only to the nature around me, but a reconnection to myself.
-I keep with the theme of luxury while exploring more organic shapes and utilizing a dreamy opalescent overglaze.
+For me, this collection symbolized finally feeling at home again in Washington, connecting not only to the nature around me, but a reconnection to myself.
+I kept with the theme of luxury while exploring more organic shapes and utilizing a dreamy opalescent overglaze.
 Being inspired once again by the beauty of the natural environment I grew up with feels nothing short of serendipitous.